What is SMoCA?

 What is currently on display in the galleries at SMoCA?

-The Young@Art Gallery is curated by the Scottsdale Arts Education and Outreach Department and is dedicated to the creative work of youth.
+Center Space is curated by the Scottsdale Arts Learning & Innovation branch.
+The gallery is a newly imagined community space for visitors to learn about the arts by doing.
+Each fall and spring exhibition will feature hands-on activities or interactive displays.
 It is located next door to SMoCA inside the Scottsdale Center for the Performing Arts building.
-Admission to the Young@Art Gallery is free and its hours are Monday – Saturday: 10:00 a.m. – 5:00 p.m. and Sunday: noon – 5:00 p.m.
+Admission to Center Space is free and its hours are Monday – Saturday: 10:00 a.m. – 5:00 p.m. and Sunday: noon – 5:00 p.m.

 What is SMoCA Lounge?

 Yes.
 A donation box can be found in the Museum’s front lobby near the admission desk.

 If you or your business wish to inquire about sponsoring a Museum exhibition or program, please call the SMoCA Development Office at 480.874.4620.

 Does SMoCA have a permanent collection?

 Yes, SMoCA has a collection of about 2,000 artworks ranging from paintings and works on paper to decorative arts to video and sculpture.
 Visit our collection page to view a sampling.
 We have a permanent collection exhibition annually.
 For additional questions about the collection contact SMoCA@scottsdalearts.org.